Mockedarche/RuePanel/README.md

-Prototype 2.0 and rewrite is currently underway with documentation and full build guide
+Prototype 2.0 and rewrite is currently underway with documentation and full build guide.
+2.0 will be much closer to a commercial product in terms of build quality, ease of use, and documentation (don't plan to sell just plan for high polish).
+Now that I have 1.0 done and personally have lived with it for like a year I know what improvements I want.
+2.0 will also feature a complete refactor of the code running on the pi as ill move from python to rust.
+The move to rust will bring massive performance gains (helpful as panel size grows), memory safety as well as inherently more stability, and the refactor will have a lot of code cohesion benefits.

 Prototype 1.0 details (EOL)